n3d1117/chatgpt-telegram-bot/README.md

 ## ❤️ Donate
 This project is Open Source.
 You may use it under license.

-You can make a donation / subscription.
+You can make a donation / subscription, or say thanks in Telegram: https://t.me/ZorgeR

 #### Boosty (Donate / Subscription) : https://boosty.to/zorgg